mithuvasan/WeatherAnalytics/README.md

 # WeatherAnalytics
-WeatherCLI is a Python command-line weather app that fetches hourly forecast data for London from OpenWeatherMap API.
+WeatherCLI is a Python command-line weather app fetching London hourly forecast data from OpenWeatherMap API.
 Users can get temperature, wind speed, or pressure for a specific date.
 Simple and useful!

 ## How to Run